How we can help your business makes its money transfers to and from Spain

 If you’re looking for an opportunity to grow a tourism business in Spain, you’ll benefit from a ready-made market.
 More than 75 million tourists visit the country each year and it is the world’s third most popular tourist destination.
 If you’re starting a tourism business in Spain, you’ll also benefit from the fact that the World Tourism Organization HQ is located in Spain, providing a great opportunity to build your business with a strong and well-connected network.

-Tourism isn’t the only option is you’re looking to start a business in Spain.
+While one of the biggest industries in Spain, tourism isn’t the only option is you’re looking to start a business there.
 Automobiles and pharmaceuticals are among the leading exports in Spain; the country is the second-largest car manufacturer with 2.8m units a year and the pharmaceutical market is valued at USD25 billion.
-Energy is a growing area; the country has invested heavily in renewables and while only 3% of the electricity produced is currently exported, this is an area that looks set to grow.
+Energy is also a growing industry in Spain; the country has invested heavily in renewables and while only 3% of the electricity produced is currently exported, this is an area that looks set to grow.

 How to open a business in Spain

 A review from World Bank and International Finance Corporation ranked Spain 136th in the world for how simple it is to start a business, with ten procedures - each with several stages – to complete.
-Some businesses have found the level of bureaucracy and red tape a challenge, which is why it’s worth checking all the requirements before you make the move.
+Some businesses have found the level of bureaucracy and red tape to be one of the main challenges of doing business in Spain, which is why it’s worth checking all the requirements before you make the move.
 Construction permits take 182 days to be delivered and require several inspections and certificates.

 Connection to the national grid can be high cost initially and requires permission from the local council.
 Property registration requires five separate procedures and while taxation on profits is relatively low compared to elsewhere in the world, labour tax and contributions are higher than the OECD average and a survey estimated that it takes 167 hours a year and eight separate payments to meet all tax requirements.

 When it comes to work culture, Spain is a diverse and multicultural society.
-Personal relationships are important in the business environment so take the time to build a strong network.
+Personal relationships are important in the business environment so take the time to build a strong network and become familiar with the business customs in Spain.
 When it comes to employing staff, most employees work a 40-hour week, have 30 days’ annual leave and are made 14 salary payments per year – one a month, with additional payments in July and December.